getsentry/sentry.engineering/data/blog/how-we-fixed-incorrect-codecov-bundle-size-reporting.md

 > This is an action that checks out your repository onto the runner, allowing you to run scripts or other actions against your code (such as build and test tools).
 You should use the checkout action any time your workflow will use the repository's code.
 > ~ [GitHub Docs](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions)

-## Base and Head commit SHA issues with GitHub Actions
+## Base and Head Commit SHA Issues with GitHub Actions

 Here on line 73 you can see highlighted in the image this checkout to the merge-commit occurring: